-For trade receivables and contract assets, the Group applies a simplified approach in caluclation of ECL's.

-Therefore, the Group does not track changes in credit risk, but instead recognises a loss allowance based on lifetime ECL's at each reporting date.
-The Group's current impairment allowance has been based on historical credit loss experience, adjusted for forward looking factors specific to the debtors and the economic environment.
+For trade receivables and contract assets, the consolidated entity applies a simplified approach in calculation of ECLs.
+Thus, the consolidated entity does not track changes in credit risk, but instead recognises a loss allowance based on lifetime ECLs at each reporting date.
+The consolidated entity's current impairment allowance has been based on historical credit loss experience, adjusted for forward looking factors specific to the debtors and the economic environment.